-As cryptocurrencies continue to grow in popularity, organizations are increasingly at risk for cryptomining attacks.
+As cryptocurrencies continue to grow in popularity, organisations are increasingly at risk for cryptomining attacks.
 In fact, Apache Log4j (Log4Shell)—the holiday gift no one asked for—was observed to be mostly used for cryptomining and ransomware by cybercriminals.
-Trend Micro Research investigated the most prominent groups in the cryptocurrency-mining landscape to determine the impacts on organizations and establish best practices for effective risk mitigation.
+Trend Micro Research investigated the most prominent groups in the cryptocurrency-mining landscape to determine the impacts on organisations and establish best practices for effective risk mitigation.

 What is cloud-based cryptomining?

-Malicious cloud-based cryptomining or cryptocurrency-mining malware is when cybercriminals enter cloud deployments by exploiting unpatched vulnerabilities, weak credentials, or misconfigurations to utilize an organization’s compute power to generate cryptocurrency.
+Malicious cloud-based cryptomining or cryptocurrency-mining malware is when cybercriminals enter cloud deployments by exploiting unpatched vulnerabilities, weak credentials, or misconfigurations to utilise an organisation’s compute power to generate cryptocurrency.

 Business repercussions of cryptomining

 Perhaps the most obvious impact—cybercriminals mooching off compute power leads to significant spikes in cloud computing costs.
 This is especially worrisome if the cloud environment is set to auto-scale; legitimate projects can be scaled up and cost more, making cryptomining difficult to detect until the bill comes in.
 For example, when Trend Micro Research deployed the monero miner, XMRig, on one of its systems, they saw a drastic 600% increase in CPU costs from US$20 to US$130 per month.

 Even if you do not see the direct impact with fixed pricing of your cloud infrastructure, the uptick in CPU consumption can also cause systems to lag, directly impacting business operations.
 Not only do disruptions impact internal workflows, but interruptions to online services can also lead to customer dissatisfaction, reputation loss, and revenue decline.